CIU's Coronavirus Response

-- At each location, masks are required and 6-foot social distancing is recommended.
+- At each location, masks and 6-foot social distancing is recommended.

-- All Athlectic facilities are being regularly cleaned, sanitized and monitored to ensure the health and safety of students.
+- All Athletic facilities are being regularly cleaned, sanitized and monitored to ensure the health and safety of students.

 Public Athletic Events

-- Fan attendance is capped at 250 per athletic event.
+- Fan attendance is permitted at athletic events.

-- Fans are required to waer masks and 6-foot social distancing is recommended.
+- Masks and six-foot social distancing is recommended.